Possible large CP violation in charmed $\Lambda_b$ decays

 Many investigations have been conducted to search for CP violation in baryon decays, as evidenced by various studies~\cite{Belle:2021avh, Belle:2022uod, BESIII:2018cnd, BESIII:2021ypr, LHCb:2016yco, LHCb:2016rja, LHCb:2017slr, LHCb:2018fly, LHCb:2019jyj, LHCb:2019oke, Dai:2023zms}.
 These searches have introduced several intriguing and innovative techniques.
 For instance, the implementation of quantum entanglement in baryon-antibaryon pairs~\cite{BESIII:2018cnd, BESIII:2021ypr} provides opportunities to measure CP violation observables independent of strong phases.
-Additionally, non-traditional observables have been systematically developed and explored.
-Notably, the investigation of CP violation induced by time-reversal-odd correlations~\cite{Valencia:1988it, Datta:2003mj, Datta:2011qz, Gronau:2011cf, Gronau:2015gha, Wang:2022fih} provides well-defined and complementary observables for experimental CP violation searches.
+Additionally, nontraditional observables have been systematically developed and explored.
+Notably, the investigation of CP violation induced by time-reversal-odd correlations~\cite{Valencia:1988it, Datta:2003mj, Datta:2011qz, Gronau:2011cf, Gronau:2015gha, Wang:2022fih} provides well-defined and complementary observables for experimental CP-violation searches.

-While CP violation in the baryon sector still requires further exploration in both experimental and theoretical domains, there have been encouraging pieces of evidence of its presence in $\Lambda_b$ baryon decays~\cite{LHCb:2016yco}.
-Moreover, the LHCb experiment has not only successfully generated and collected unprecedented data on $b \bar b$-pairs but also has plans to increase its luminosity in the near future~\cite{LHCb:2008vvz, LHCb:2014set, LHCb:2018roe, LHCb:2023hlw}.
-Therefore, there is considerable optimism for the eventual discovery of CP violation in $b$-baryons at the LHCb.
+While CP violation in the baryon sector still requires further exploration in both the experimental and theoretical domains, there have been encouraging pieces of evidence of its presence in $\Lambda_b$ baryon decays~\cite{LHCb:2016yco}.
+Moreover, the LHCb experiment has not only successfully generated and collected unprecedented data on $b \bar b$ pairs but also has plans to increase its luminosity in the near future~\cite{LHCb:2008vvz, LHCb:2014set, LHCb:2018roe, LHCb:2023hlw}.
+Therefore, there is considerable optimism for the eventual discovery of CP violation in $b$ baryons at the LHCb.